MatthiasWM/IotaSlicer/README.md

 If will probably run with little or no modifications on other FDM printers as well.

 * v0.0.9a
-  * added indfill for FDM printouts
+  * added infill for FDM printouts
   * added inkjet printer slices in png image format
   * added laser cutter dxf slices support
   * added first session prameters